The Great Escape (Boys Like Girls song)

-"The Great Escape" is the second single from Boys Like Girls' eponymous debut album and is their first single to chart on the Billboard Hot 100, peaking at 23.
+"The Great Escape" is a song by American rock band Boys Like Girls.
+The song was released on March 3, 2007, as the second single from their debut studio album, Boys Like Girls.
+It became their first single to chart on the Billboard Hot 100, peaking at 23.
 The single has been certified platinum and gold by the RIAA.

 Background

 According to the song's writer Martin Johnson in a lyric feature on Euphonia Online, the lyrical content of the song is about his graduating from high school.

+Composition

+"The Great Escape" was written by Martin Johnson, Sam Hollander and Dave Katz, while production was handled by Matt Squire.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 144 BPM and is in the key of E major.
+Johnson's range in the song spans from the notes B3 to B5.
+The song was written in 2004, and was written as a tribute to Johnson's senior year and "a goodbye letter" to his hometown.
+He described the track as "an outsider anthem."

+Chart performance

+For the week ending June 2, 2007, "The Great Escape" debuted on the Billboard Hot 100 at number 96.
+The song peaked at number 23 on the chart in September 2007.
+The single sold 1.5 million copies and was certified platinum by the Recording Industry Association of America.
+The song also found commercial success in South Korea, peaking at number 86 on the International Singles Chart, as well as appearing on four year-end charts in the country from 2010 to 2013.

 Music video

 The music video was directed by Alan Ferguson.
-Released in late February 2007, it was added to MTV playlists and received considerable airplay on those channels along with Fuse TV.
-The video was #1 on MTV's Total Request Live for 9 days in the summer and fall of 2008.
+It premiered on February 21, 2007, through Yahoo!, and was added to MTV playlists and received considerable airplay on those channels along with Fuse TV.
+The video was #1 on MTV's Total Request Live for 9 days in the summer and fall of 2007.
 It features the band on the road, as well as in concert, while detailing the journey of a group of their high school aged fans on the way to and during their best concert.
 It goes back and forth between the band and the high schoolers showing their journey as they both make their way to the concert the band will be playing at.
-The end of the video implies a budding romance between the adult band members and their high school fans.